Clarion County Remains in ‘Substantial’ Level of Coronavirus Transmission

 - Updated travel recommendations.

-“The significant increase in cases and percent positivity across much of the state is cause for concern,” Gov. Wolf said.
-“We need all Pennsylvanians to take a stand and answer the call to protect one another.
-We need Pennsylvanians to be united in wearing a mask, practicing social distancing, washing our hands and avoiding gatherings.
+“Another week of significant increases of COVID-19 across Pennsylvania is a call to action,” Gov. Wolf said.
+“We need all Pennsylvanians to take the steps they can to protect one another.
+We need Pennsylvanians to follow the most recent orders and wear a mask, social distance, avoid travel and gatherings and wash their hands.
 It is only by working together that Pennsylvanians can prevent the spread of the virus.”

-“This week’s data, in terms of case increase, percent positivity and other factors is concerning,” Secretary of Health Dr. Rachel Levine said.
-We know COVID-19 does not discriminate.
-It is affecting all Pennsylvanians, no matter your race, ethnicity, age, socioeconomic status or whether you live a rural, suburban or urban area.
-We need all Pennsylvanians to take the steps they can take to protect one another.”
+“This week’s data, in terms of hospitalization increase, an increase in the use of ventilators, case increase and percent positivity are worrisome,” Secretary of Health Dr. Rachel Levine said.
+“Latest models show we could run out of ICU beds within a week.
+We know COVID-19 does not discriminate and is affecting every county in the Commonwealth.
+It is affecting all Pennsylvanians, no matter your race, ethnicity, age, socioeconomic status or whether you live a rural, suburban or urban area.”

 Community Transmission